Quantitative Methods: Multivariate Analysis - SIMM32

 as well as an understanding of the kind of research questions that each technique can be used to address.

 Teaching includes lectures and teacher-assisted hands-on exercises with data drawn from different social science databases.
 The course will be examined on the basis of these exercises and the writing of an individual course paper (a research overview).
 The focus is on the relationship between complex research questions and different multivariate statistical techniques.
-As a student, you will have the opportunity to deepen your knowledge in one or two methods of your choice.

 Prior knowledge needed